lilymkrtchyan/bool-street-noods/design-plan/design-journey.md

 4. Find a possible contact method to reach out to the people who run Bool Streets Noods.

-TODO: add more tasks if necessary (a good rule of thumb is a task for every user goal)

 ### Participant 1 (Final Submission)
 > Using your notes from above, describe your user by answering the questions below.